sirosfoundation/go-spocp/README.md

 [![codecov](https://codecov.io/gh/sirosfoundation/go-spocp/branch/main/graph/badge.svg)](https://codecov.io/gh/sirosfoundation/go-spocp)
 [![License](https://img.shields.io/badge/License-BSD_2--Clause-blue.svg)](https://opensource.org/licenses/BSD-2-Clause)

 A Go implementation of the SPOCP (Simple Policy Control Protocol) authorization engine based on restricted S-expressions.
+SPOCP was originally the brain-child of Roland Hedberg of Umeå University, Google and Sunet and this implementation is dedicated to his long service to the open source and standards community.

 ## Overview